SharkyNebula/SuperNOVA-Graphical-Overhaul/README.md

  "This adds boosted ship sizes, as well as unique shields, engine glows, running lights, visually appropriate weapon exit points, and weapon glows for every ship." -SharkyNebula

 Originally uploaded to [Nexus Mods](https://www.nexusmods.com/escapevelocitynova/mods/6) on 28 April 2021 2:27PM by DrFiveMinusMinus who took the initiative to adapt SuperNova Shipyard's graphics to EV Nova.
 Since heavily modified by SharkyNebula to better suit EV Nova's original look.
+It's also available on [Github](https://github.com/NebulaTank/SuperNOVA-Graphical-Overhaul), where the latest version is always found.

 ## What this mod does: